 Hence $\mathcal I(X)$ and $\mathcal I(\widehat{X})$ indeed have the same rank $r$ and the index $[\mathcal I(X) : \mathcal I(\widehat{X})]$ divides $(2d)^r$.
 This observation can be seen to hold in all examples of Type I and III. \end{rem}

 Finally, each example admits an associated modular form, which can be found in \cite{Mey05}.~The notation $N/m$ designates ``the $m$-th newform of weight $4$ for $\Gamma_0(N)$ with rational coefficients'' (see \cite[1.8.3]{Mey05} for more details), also used in the algebra system Magma.
-For each example, we provide this modular form and its two periods, which can indeed be related to our results by factors which are quotients of small integers.
-In~particular, these relations confirm the precision with which our results have been calculated.
+For each example, we provide this modular form and its two periods, which can be related to our results by factors that are quotients of small integers.
+In~particular, one can confirm the numerical precision~of~our results by checking that these relations indeed hold.